-Various federal laws require housing and community development programs and activities to operate regardless of race, color, national origin, disability, sex (including gender, gender identity, sexual orientation, and sexual harassment), and other protected characteristics.
+Various federal laws require housing and community development programs and activities to operate regardless of race, color, national origin, disability, sex (including gender identity and sexual orientation), and other protected characteristics.
 FHEO enforces many civil rights laws that apply to public entities, including state and local government agencies, as well as recipients of federal financial assistance.

-Federal laws prohibit discrimination in housing and community development programs and activities because of race, color, religion, sex (including gender, gender identity, sexual orientation, and sexual harassment), national origin, familial status, and disability.
+Federal laws prohibit discrimination in housing and community development programs and activities because of race, color, religion, sex (including gender identity and sexual orientation), national origin, familial status, and disability.
 These obligations extend to recipients of HUD financial assistance, including subrecipients, as well as the operations of state and local governments and their agencies, and certain private organizations operating housing and community development services, programs, or activities.

 For example, federal laws prohibit discrimination, including the denial of participation in and benefit of, the following examples of programs and activities: homelessness, transitional housing, permanent supportive housing, the operations of social service organizations, public housing, voucher programs, other affordable housing programs, community development funded facilities, etc. Recipients and other covered entities also must take certain affirmative steps within such programs and activities to provide equal housing opportunities.